demichelislab/prodeTool/README.md

 * `NIE_score`computed as $log(u_{gene} \times u_{neigh})$

 ### NICE scores
-NICE scores are obtained from the comparison of two sample groups, hence, `design` formula, need to include the grouping variable present in `col_data` object, on the left side as the last variable.
-In the design, other variables can be added, as confounding factors in the analysis.
-In the following example, in the $~b+a$, $a$ is a binary vector encoding the group variable, while $b$ is a covariate. lower NICE scores correspond to genes which display neighborhood-informed context essential  signal in samples part of the case group, compared to the control group.
+NICE scores are obtained from the comparison of two groups of samples.
+To compute them, the `design` formula needs to include the grouping variable present in the `col_data` object as the on the left-most covariates within the design formula.
+If needed, other variables can be added as confounding factors in the analysis.
+In the following example, in the $~b+a$, $a$ is a binary vector encoding the group variable, while $b$ is a covariate.
+Lower NICE scores correspond to genes which display neighborhood-informed context essential signal in the samples that are part of the case group, compared to the control group.

 ```R
 prodeInputNICE <- getProdeInput(